Decentralized Clinical Trials—Where the Industry is Now

 This model combines the traditional brick-and-mortar delivery model with home-based healthcare to allow patients to conduct a portion of their visits remotely, decreasing the burden associated with time spent on travel and at site.
 This is particularly important for patients who can’t tolerate long at-site visits due to fatigue, nausea, and other side effects.
 Remote visits are typically conducted through visiting nurse services and telehealth tools.
 This flexible model is used across numerous therapeutic areas where it is advantageous to identify the patient population via a traditional site and/or only a portion of protocol visits require a site visit for procedures that are not easily delivered in the home.

-Agile clinical trials are rapidly becoming a standard part of clinical trial delivery.
-Discussions with pharmaceutical companies and clinical research organizations suggest that increasingly, protocols are being written to offer the option of hybrid and decentralized clinical trial designs to avoid the time and cost of a protocol amendment in cases where DCT conduct was not incorporated at the time of study initiation.
+The Science 37 Metasite is rapidly becoming a standard part of clinical trial delivery.
+Discussions with pharmaceutical companies and clinical research organizations suggest that increasingly, protocols are being written to offer the option of hybrid clinical trial designs, where virtual sites are key to avoiding the time and cost of a protocol amendment in cases where DCT conduct was not incorporated at the time of study initiation.

-Science 37 has built a customizable model to quantify the hidden costs associated with the traditional delivery model and benefits associated with hybrid and decentralized designs.
+Science 37 has built a customizable model to quantify the hidden costs associated with the traditional delivery model and the benefits associated with hybrid designs.
 Through the model, sponsors can see and quantify value drivers such as enhanced recruitment velocity and diversity, cost efficiencies, reduced human error, increased patient compliance, and higher retention rates.
-These significant and measurable improvements suggest that the industry is unlikely to return to delivery solely through traditional brick and mortar sites.
+These significant and measurable improvements suggest that a virtual site is the path forward, and the industry will continue to leverage the Metastie, beyond traditional brick-and-mortar sites.